marijnbaar/new-adventures/README.md

 # New Adventures
 Discover hidden gems per city.
 Where to walk, sleep, eat and play.
+</salt> full stack JavaScript Bootcamp assignment.

-Create an app in one day, as part of the </salt> full stack javascript bootcamp.
-Ready, set, code!
+The objective: create an app in one day.
+> Ready, set, code!

 # Requirements